-- FUSE – A new interest-driven approach to engaging teens in STEAM challenges in 60+ schools and libraries in 3 states and Helsinki, Finland, reaching 6000+ kids.
-Funded initially by MacArthur Foundation and now NSF.
+- FUSE – A new interest-driven approach to engaging teens in STEAM challenges in 100+ schools nationwide and in Israel and Helsinki, Finland, reaching thousands of kids.
+Funded by MacArthur Foundation and NSF.

 - Computational Thinking in STEM (CT-STEM) – Introduces students to critical computational skills and tools by developing classroom activities that can be embedded in traditional STEM courses.
 Funded by NSF and Spencer Foundation.

 - Remote Online Labs – An advanced cyberlearning platform that allows students to access real laboratory equipment via their web browser or mobile device.
+See an overview I coauthored here.
 A new suite of teacher tools and analytics helps teachers integrate remote labs into their science classrooms.
 Over 12,000 worldwide users to date.
 Funded by NSF.
 With support from the HP Catalyst program, we also developed a self-paced online mini-MOOC to prepare teachers to implement remote labs in their science classrooms.

 - STEM Student Research Facilitation Course – On-line course for administrators and teachers interested in designing student-directed research programs for their schools or districts.
 Funded by Motorola Solutions Foundation.